 Participants have the option to designate both Primary and Contingent beneficiaries* to receive the account balance upon death.
 If any Primary Beneficiaries predecease the Participant, that portion will go to any Contingent Beneficiaries.
 If both Primary and Contingent Beneficiaries predecease the Participant, or in the absence of any selected beneficiaries, the account becomes part of the deceased Participant’s estate.
 Beneficiaries may elect to receive a one-time lump sum distribution, partial distribution, or receive payments for the remainder of their life or another specified period.

 *Participants can make or update beneficiary designations at any time; however, it is recommended to designate them as soon as possible, preferably at enrollment.

 This website is intended to provide information about the State of Florida's Government Employees Deferred Compensation Plan.
 It is not intended as investment, legal, or accounting advice.
 If investment advice or other expert assistance is required, the services of a competent professional should be sought.
-For changes to your account, go to your investment provider('s) website and log in using the ID and password you created for that investment company.
+For changes to your account, go to your Investment Provider's website and log in using the ID and password you created for that Investment Provider.